Prolo1/Character-Morpher/README.md

 * Added Hotkeys to enable/disable mod (changeable)
 * Can choose to enable/disable in-game use (this affects all but male character[s])
 * Can choose to enable/disable use in male maker
-* Morph data can be saved to the card w/o editing the original character data (New!)
+* Morph data can be saved to the card w/o editing the original character data
-* Can create preset slot saves (New!)
+* Can create preset slot saves
-* Can choose to only morph characters with data saved to them in-game (New!)
+* Can choose to only morph characters with data saved to them in-game
-* Cards save "As Seen" when saved (for people that make adjustments before saving) (New!)
+* Cards save "As Seen" when saved (for people that make adjustments before saving)
-* Added Hotkeys to change between preset slots (changeable) (New!)
+* Added Hotkeys to change between preset slots (changeable)
-* Added button that goes back to original look in maker (How it looked when loaded) (New!)
+* Added button that goes back to original look in maker (How it looked when loaded)
+* Added Compatibility with Studio (New!)
+* Added character-specific enable toggles that are saved to each card (loading a game with toggle disabled means the character will not be morphed) (New!)

 ## Planned

 * Adding more sliders over time (i.e. skin colour, voice... etc.)
+* ¯\_(ツ)_/¯

 ## How To Use